achafamo/DateParser/README.md

 # DateParser
-The main scripts in this repository are Instatute.py and scrape_classes.py.
-Instatute.py takes in a Syllabus in .txt format and creates a spreadsheet document with a list of all the dates in the syllabus and the context for each extracted date.
-The people at Amazon Mechanical Turk are going to need to edit the created spreadsheet to add the event title and event description (from the context) for each given date.
-We will then be able to programmatically create these events on the InstaTute Calendars.
+The main script in this repository is InstaTute.py.
+Instatute.py reads the contents of the syllabus that is found in the syllabus.txt file and creates a spreadsheet document with a list of all the dates in the syllabus and the context for each extracted date.
+Then we are going to need to edit the created spreadsheet(events.csv) to add the event title and event description (from the context) for each given date.
+We will then be able to programmatically create these events on InstaTute.

 ## Installation